Aan: Men at Work: Plot

-Vikram and Appa decide to join Hari and help him clear the city, starting with Yusuf Pathan's younger brother, Baba "Yeda" Pathan, by killing him.
+Vikram and Appa decide to join Hari and help him clear the city, starting by killing Yeda.
 After that, they arrest Yusuf Pathan, which puts a halt to small-time criminal activities in Mumbai.
 Simultaneously, Raghu Shetty replaces Pathan to run the illegal businesses which Pathan was handling.
 During the climax, Appa dies in a trap set by Kelkar.
-Vikram and Hari track Raghu Shetty and a hawala trader named Hirachand Mehta at the Flying Club with the help of a tip given by Roshni Varma, Walia's keep to Vikram.
+Vikram and Hari track Raghu Shetty and a hawala trader named Hirachand Mehta at the Flying Club with the help of a tip given to Vikram by Roshni Varma, Walia's keep.
 The police try to block the plane at the runway, but to no use.
 Finally, Hari damages the left wing and the back engine of the plane with a helicopter.
 The plane crashes into a hangar.
-Shetty and his goons try to escape, but are killed.
+Shetty and his goons try to escape but are killed.
 Vikram kills Shetty.
 Hirachand is arrested, and Kelkar's corrupt actions are caught by Vikram and Hari.
-If left alive, he will be bailed out by the lawyers, so Vikram shoots him.
+If left alive, he will be bailed out by the lawyers, so Vikram kills Kelkar.

 The arguments in the court are in the favour of Walia and his men.
 During the break, Vikram and Hari threaten the corrupt judge to change his judgement.
 The judgement is in the acceptance of the police, and the case is closed.
-DCP Khurrana, Om, and Vikram walk out of the courtroom happily.
-Hari says that Mumbai is crime free.
+Commissioner Khurrana, DCP Om, and Vikram walk out of the courtroom happily.
+Hari says that Mumbai is crime-free.
 Vikram then shows a list of gangsters that had to be encountered by Appa, to which Hari agrees.
 He then meets Kiran, who says that she is proud of him.